- One Take: Sahej Rahal’s Bashinda, frieze, issue 216 (January 2021).

-- CAD Conspiracy: Pattern Recognition in Contemporary Art (with Bahar Noorizadeh and Chris Tegho), Generative Adversarial Network, video-essay installation, lecture performance, panel discussion, screening, etc. (2019–ongoing).
+- CAD Conspiracy: Pattern Recognition in Contemporary Art (with Bahar Noorizadeh and Chris Tegho), video-essay installation with Generative Adversarial Networks (2019).

-- Peer Pressuring the Past, Future-Fictioning the Present, brochure text, Bahar Noorizadeh: Governing Machines and the Future of Futures, Mercer Union, Toronto (October 2018).
+- Peer Pressuring the Past, Future-Fictioning the Present: On the Films of Bahar Noorizadeh, brochure text, Governing Machines and the Future of Futures, Mercer Union, Toronto (October 2018).

 - “What Was Gulf Futurism” (with Ahamd Makia), in ZIGG: Superficial (October 2018).